Mixed property market in US Virgin Islands

-In St. Thomas, where the USVI's capital Charlotte Amalie is located, the average home sales price fell 27% in 2015 to US$658,460, according to Re/Max Team San Martin.
+In St. Thomas, where the USVI's capital Charlotte Amalie is located, the average home sales price rose by 10.7% in 2017 to US$ 627,000, according to Re/Max Team San Martin.

 Prices have fallen significantly over 4 years - now for the rebound?